empathic-ai/flux/README.md

 **⚠️ Still in early development. ⚠️**

-A cohesive system for networking/replication, data binding and data storage.
+A cohesive system for networking/replication, data binding and data storage using Bevy ECS.

 Create complex configurations of entities (scenes, UI layouts, etc.) using a straightforward builder pattern.